 Fusion is an endgame solution.
 It holds the promise of inexhaustible energy – clean, safe and available to all.
 With one drawback: it is an exceedingly complex scientific and technical challenge.
 Yet recent decades have seen rapid progress.
 Today, 34 countries are building the first power-generating fusion reactor, ITER, in a worldwide collaboration.
 In ITER, a ‘burning’ plasma is kept at a temperature of hundreds of millions of degrees, suspended in a magnetic field.

-The human capital agenda ensures the future strength of the Dutch economy by investing in energy education and training at the undergraduate, graduate and post-graduate level, and by developing a political, economical and societal energy agenda.
+The Energy innovation agenda ensures the future strength of the Dutch economy by investing in energy education and training at the undergraduate, graduate and post-graduate level, and by developing a political, economical and societal energy agenda.